 More fun with crushed Smarties!
 I think this is as far as I can go with the whole “Smarties”/school thing.
 But methinks the kiddos will need some cheering up as school time approaches.
 (I’ve already declared my personal joy at the start of school when I made these Smartie pants cookies.)
 And as an extra bonus, I made you a printable for straw or lollipop stick flags so everyone will get the whole “Smarties”/school thing.
+Just tell them these are back to school “Smarties” marshmallow pops.

 how to make back to school Smartie marshmallow pops